-Attractor in dynamical system can be easily localized numerically if the initial conditions from its open neighborhood lead to the long-time behavior that approaches the attractor.
-Thus, from a computational point of view, it is natural to suggest the following classification of attractors, based on the simplicity of finding the basin of attraction in the phase space:
+Computational errors (caused by a finite precision arithmetic and numerical integration of differential equations) and sensitivity to initial data allow one to get a reliable visualization of a \emph{chaotic attractor} by only one pseudo-trajectory computed for a sufficiently large time interval.
+One needs to choose an initial point in the basin of attraction of the attractor and observe how the trajectory, starting from this initial point, after a transient process visualizes the attractor.
+Thus, from a computational point of view, it is natural to suggest the following classification of attractors, based on the simplicity of finding the basins of attraction in the phase space.